Medical Internships in New Zealand for Foreigners 2026

-Medical Internships in New Zealand for International Students 2023 Apply Now
+Medical Internships in New Zealand for Foreigners

 A physician who has successfully completed medical school and earned a medical degree but who does not yet possess a license to practice medicine without direct supervision is referred to as a medical intern.
 Medical education is typically concluded with a time of practical training that is analogous to an internship; however, the organization of the entire program consisting of academic and practical medical training varies greatly from nation to country, as does the terminology that is employed (see medical education and medical school for further details).